 Brussels Brussels Capital, Belgium Travel Guide

 Belgian cuisine developed as hearty comfort food, deeply rooted in its agricultural traditions.
-Its strategic location at the crossroads of Europe brought influences from neighboring France, Germany, and the Netherlands.
+Its strategic location at the crossroads of Europe brought impact from neighboring France, Germany, and the Netherlands.
 Beer is a central role, often functioning as an ingredient in stews and sauces.

 Belgian dishes frequently use potatoes (especially for fries), endives, mussels, beef, pork, chicken, beer, butter, cream, chocolate, and waffles.
 Expect rich, savory, and often complex flavors, with sweet and savory combinations.